-This is a brief history of protocol buffers.
-Understanding why it was created and the decisions that changed it over time can help you to better utilize the features of the tool.
+Understanding why protobuf was created and the decisions that changed it over time can help you to better use the features of the tool.

 Why Did You Release Protocol Buffers?